 | Feb 2026 | FHS confirmed to launch with SAP 10.3 only | Complete |

-| 18 Mar 2026 | HEM: EPC consultation closes | Upcoming |
+| 18 Mar 2026 | HEM: EPC consultation closed | Complete |

-| Late 2026 | FHS comes into force (SAP 10.3 only) | Expected |
+| 24 Mar 2027 | FHS comes into force (SAP 10.3 only) | Expected |

-| 3+ months after FHS | HEM approved β dual running begins | Expected |
+| 3+ months after FHS | HEM approved; dual running begins | Expected |

-| Oct 2026 | New HEM-based EPCs targeted for launch | Expected |
+| H2 2027 | Reformed HEM-based EPCs launch (delayed from Oct 2026) | Expected |

-| Late 2027 | FHS transitional period ends | Expected |
+| 24 Mar 2028 | FHS transitional period ends (deadline to commence under Part L 2021) | Expected |

-| 24+ months after HEM | SAP 10.3 withdrawn β HEM only | Expected |
+| 24+ months after HEM | SAP 10.3 withdrawn; HEM only | Expected |

 | Oct 2029 | Existing EER discontinued; HEM EPCs only | Expected |